oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/io/PendingTxStorage.md

 The `PendingTxRocksDBStorage` class defines a constructor that takes a `RocksDBSource` object, a column family, and read and write options.
 It also defines the `replace` method that removes the old transaction and inserts the new one with the same transaction ID.
 The `removeUnsafe` and `putUnsafe` methods are inherited from the `RocksDBKeyValueStorage` class and are used to remove and insert transactions in the database.

-This code is used to store and manage pending transactions in the Alephium project.
+This code is used to store and manage pending transactions in the Oxygenium project.
 It provides an interface for adding, removing, and iterating over transactions in a RocksDB database.
 The `PendingTxRocksDBStorage` class can be instantiated with different column families to store different types of transactions.
 For example, the project may use different column families for different types of transactions, such as regular transactions, contract transactions, and governance transactions.
 The `PendingTxStorage` trait can be used as a common interface for managing all types of pending transactions.
 Here is an example of how to use this code to store and retrieve a transaction:

 ```scala
 val storage = PendingTxRocksDBStorage(...)